evgeniy-polyakov/as3-async/README.md

 ```

 ### Branching
-Branching is similar to error handling.
-When you need a task to be executed only if the previous tasks are successfull you can use branching.
+When you need a task to be executed only if the previous tasks are successful you can use branching.
 The following example loads one or another xml depending on success of `URLLoaderTask`:
 ```actionscript
 async(new LoaderTask("some.swf"))
 .then(new URLLoaderTask("success.xml"),